omec-project/webconsole/README.md

 To build webui with a frontend, place the static files under `webconsole/ui/frontend_files` before compilation.

-To compile the webconsole including the UI option:
+To build the webconsole including the UI option:
 ```
 make webconsole-ui
 ```